iwuzhere9/KH2-Rando-Tracker-Linux-Guide/README.md

 A MASSIVE thanks goes to a user on the KH2 Rando Discord for figuring out how to get the Tracker and Livesplit working on the Steam Deck.
 (Waiting for a reply from the user before throwing their name out unwanted)

-Another huge shoutout goes to [KHOmega](https://github.com/KHOmega) for maintaining the Re:Fined guide that has been the backbone of getting Rando running on the Deck along with the rest of the Re:Fined team for making a STELLAR mod
+Another huge shoutout goes to [KHOmega](https://github.com/KHOmega) for maintaining the [Re:Fined Steam Deck guide](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/refined-steam-linux-setup.md) that has been another huge leap for getting Rando running on the Deck along with the rest of the Re:Fined team for making a STELLAR mod

-Lastly, a big thank you to all the contributors for the Randomizer and Guide on the main website.
+Lastly, a big thank you to all the contributors for the Randomizer and Guide on the [main page](https://tommadness.github.io/KH2Randomizer) for the Randomizer.